Jump to navigation

 I need to apply for Emergency Medicaid.
 Where can I apply?

 Emergency Medicaid is short term coverage for immigrants without legal permanent residency or Naturalization status.
 Emergency Medicaid only covers life and limb threatening situations, and does not cover doctor appointments or routine care.
 If you have questions about what Emergency Medicaid covers contact the Medicaid Customer Contact Center.
-See the How To Apply page to apply.
+To apply for Emergency Medicaid, visit your local county office or send in a paper application.

 Can an individual qualify for Medicaid or Child Health Plan Plus (CHP+) coverage that is granted deferred action under the Department of Homeland Security’s temporary Deferred Action for Childhood Arrival process?